shiv669/veritas/README.md

 - **Modular Architecture**: Clear separation between core RAG implementation and application layer
 - **AI Scientist**: Advanced research assistant built on top of our Mistral model with RAG capabilities
 - **Unified Interface**: Access both RAG and AI Scientist from a single entry point

+## AI Scientist Vision

+The AI Scientist component represents our vision for autonomous research assistance.
+It combines advanced language models with RAG capabilities to:

+1. **Autonomous Research**: Generate novel research ideas and hypotheses based on existing literature
+2. **Contextual Understanding**: Maintain awareness of research context and domain-specific knowledge
+3. **Idea Generation**: Create structured research proposals with novelty scoring
+4. **Literature Synthesis**: Automatically analyze and synthesize research papers
+5. **Experimental Design**: Assist in designing research methodologies and experiments

+The system is designed to augment human researchers by providing intelligent assistance while maintaining scientific rigor and accuracy.

 ## 🔧 System Requirements